NikhilDesai11/icl-rag-api/README.md

 └── README.md
 ```

-`db/` and `venv/` are ignored and generated locally.
+`db/` and `venv/` are generated locally and should stay out of version control.

 ## Deployment

-Set `OLLAMA_HOST` when Ollama is not running on the same machine as the API.
+If Ollama is running on another machine or service, point the API to it with `OLLAMA_HOST`.

 ```bash
 OLLAMA_HOST=http://<ollama-host>:11434 uvicorn app:app